Jahid006/Transformer-For-Token-Classification-for-Bengali-NER/readme.md

 # Project Name
-Training Pipeline for Transofrmenr Fo Token Classifications.
+Training Pipeline for Transofrmenr For Token Classifications.
 Use the same environment from the base directory.
 ## Table of Contents
 - [FinetuningBERT](#finetuningbert)
 - [EvaluatingBERT](#evaluatingbert)